-Hypnotherapy uses hypnosis to put someone into the relaxed state in order to access the subconscious mind.
+Hypnotherapy uses hypnosis to put someone into a relaxed state in order to access the subconscious mind.

-Now you know what is hypnotherapy is, just how does hypnotherapy work?
+Now you know what is hypnotherapy, just how does hypnotherapy work?

 When a hypnotherapist uses hypnosis, the client is put into a state of deep relaxation so that the hypnotherapist can make suggestions to the subconscious mind.
 This is necessary because if the suggestions were made to the conscious part of the mind, it might reject them.
 That is why the relaxed state is necessary for hypnotherapy to work.

 This is usually achieved by the hypnotherapist using a calming voice and relaxing words to calm the client.
 The person who is being hypnotised is not asleep or unconscious.

 So during the hypnotherapy session whilst in a state of deep relaxation, the hypnotherapist is able to communicate directly with the subconscious mind and embed new feelings or emotions.

 For instance ‘you love to exercise and eat healthily’ could be suggested to someone who would like to lose weight.
 Or they might suggest that ‘you are free from stress and love the smell of fresh air’ to someone who is trying to quit smoking.